 What happens if my loved one is injured in a car accident in North Carolina?

 The legal term for someone whose spouse has either lost their life or been severely injured because of an accident caused by someone else is “loss of consortium.”

-Such cases are brought by the surviving spouse, children or parents of the victim, and should be considered in instances of life-changing injuries.
+Such cases are brought by the surviving spouse, children or parents of the victim, and should be considered in instances of life-changing injuries or fatal car accidents.

 If you’ve been injured in a car accident caused by someone else, schedule a free consultation with Weaver, Bennett & Bland.

 The effects of being involved in a car accident can be devastating.
-That’s why it’s definitely in your best interest to leverage the skillset and expertise of the Charlotte auto accident lawyers of Weaver, Bennett & Bland work on your behalf to secure the justice and financial compensation you deserve.
+That’s why it’s definitely in your best interest to leverage the skillset and expertise of the Charlotte NC car accident attorneys of Weaver, Bennett & Bland work on your behalf to secure the justice and financial compensation you deserve.

 We will provide guidance for all types of accidents in North Carolina including cases related to distracted driving, excessive speed, drunk drive, an underinsured motorist, single car accidents, or in the unfortunate circumstance where a person is killed.